-- net working capital (excluding the current portion of long-term debt) must be not less than \$0; - total indebtedness divided by total assets must not exceed 75.0%; - the ratio of EBITDA over debt service obligations (including interest and debt repayments) on a trailing 12 months basis must be not less than 110.0%; - the aggregate amount of all unencumbered cash and cash equivalents must be not less than the higher of 3% of total indebtedness or \$50.0 million after the first drawdown; - GasLog is permitted to pay dividends, provided that it holds unencumbered cash and cash equivalents equal to at least 4.0% of its total indebtedness subject to no event of default having occurred or occurring as a consequence of the payment of such dividends; and - the market value adjusted net worth of GasLog must at all times be not less than \$350.0 million.
+- net working capital (excluding the current portion of long-term debt) must be not less than \$0; - total indebtedness divided by total assets must not exceed 75.0%; - the aggregate amount of cash and cash equivalents and short-term investments must be at least \$75.0 million: - the ratio of EBITDA over our debt service obligations (including interest and debt repayments) on a trailing 12 months' basis must be not less than 110.0%.
+The ratio shall be regarded as having been complied with even if the ratio falls below the stipulated 110% when cash and cash equivalents and short-term investments are at least \$110,000; and - the market value adjusted net worth of GasLog must at all times be not less than \$350.0 million.

-Any failure by GasLog to comply with these financial covenants would permit the lenders under this credit facility to exercise remedies as secured creditors which, if such a default was to occur, could include foreclosing on the GasLog Greece, the GasLog Geneva and the GasLog Gibraltar.
+Any failure by GasLog to comply with these financial covenants would permit the lenders under this credit facility to exercise remedies as secured creditors which, if such a default was to occur, could include foreclosing on the GasLog Greece, the GasLog Glasgow, the GasLog Geneva and the GasLog Gibraltar.

-The credit facility also imposes certain restrictions relating to GasLog, including restrictions that limit its ability to make any substantial change in the nature of its business or to engage in transactions that would constitute a change of control, as defined in the relevant credit facility, without repaying all of its indebtedness in full, or to allow its largest shareholders to reduce their shareholding in GasLog below specified thresholds.
+The credit facility also imposes certain restrictions relating to GasLog, including restrictions that limit its ability to make any substantial change in the nature of its business or to engage in transactions that would constitute a change of control, as defined in the relevant credit facility, without repaying all of its indebtedness.